chouseknecht/awx-config/README.md

 > Provide a list of teams to be created.
 Each team will be map of `key: value` pairs.
 [See example data file](./awx-example-data.yml) for keys.

 credentials: []
 > Provide a list of credentials to be created.
 Each credential will be map of `key: value` pairs.
-Each credential type has a differenct mapping of `inputs`.
+Each credential type has a different mapping of `inputs`.
 Check the Tower CLI docs for more info.
 For each credential, provide an organization name with which to associate the credential.
 [See example data file](./awx-example-data.yml) for keys.

 users: []
 > Provide a list of users to be created.
 Each user will be map of `key: value` pairs.
 For each user, provide a list of team names, and a list of organizations.
 The user will be associated with the organizations and teams.
 [See example data file](./awx-example-data.yml) for keys.